Non-Resident Travel Insurance Agent

 A licensee who offers policies or certificates under this subparagraph shall be required to receive initial training from a general lines agent or an insurer authorized under chapter 624 to transact insurance within this state.

-STEPS TO OBTAIN RESIDENT 02-41 Resident Travel Insurance Agent License:
+STEPS TO OBTAIN NON-RESIDENT 09-41 Non-Resident Travel Insurance Agent License:

 Step 1 - You must: